 Are there any side effects of kava (and what about those controversial liver toxicity studies)?

-I am not writing this article as a professional, it is just a personal sharing.
+I am not writing this article as a professional, it is just personal sharing.
 I’ve never had any side effects myself.
 I’ve heard of countless success stories over the years too.
-However, I need to mention these ‘potential’ and contraversial side effects.
+However, I need to mention these ‘potential’ and controversial side effects.

 According to ancient-origins.net “The reports of liver damage due to kava consumption have been puzzling, as inhabitants of the Pacific islands have been drinking the kava drink for at least three thousand years without apparent liver damage.”
 Hmmmmmm, again, very interesting.

-Other very credible arguments in favour of kava…
+Other very credible arguments in favour of the healing effects of kava…

 Interestingly Germany reversed their temporary ban on kava saying that the studies against it lacked quality control and involved misguided regulatory politics